 Money market instruments have different securities, which can be utilised for short term borrowings.
-Few different types of market money are:
+A few different types of market money are:

 - Call Money- It portrays a short term loan with maturities term starting from one day to fourteen days, and it can be repaid on demand.

-- Treasury Bill- It is the oldest and traditional money market instruments and practised across the globe.
+- Treasury Bill- It is the oldest and traditional money market instrument and is practised across the globe.
 The instrument is declared by the Government and does not have to pay any interest.
 This is available at a discounted rate at the time of issue.